 If you make a mistake at any of the path junctions, don’t worry too much.
 There are a lot of paths in a relatively small area.
-Try to find one of the more obvious surfaced paths and follow this until you reach an obvious location.
+Try to find one of the more obvious surfaced paths and follow this until you reach an identifiable location.
 Both the red and the black waymarked routes will bring you back to the Formonthills car park.
-There is a helpful sketch map of the area that can be downloaded although do note that there are a few paths which are not shown on this map!
-Ordnance Survey maps only show the main paths.
-A better option fot this walk is Open Street / Cycle Map which has good detail of the path network.

-View / download GPX track of this route from Ordnance Survey.
+View / download this route from Ordnance Survey.

 © 2016-2021 Fife Walking.
 All rights reserved.
 If using this route for a group or organised walk please credit Fife Walking as your source.